Reviewing Nuveen Arizona Quality Municipal Income Fund (NAZ)'s and Great Elm Capital Corporation (NASDAQ:GECC)'s results | New Business Observer

 |30.14

-Table 1 shows the gross revenue, earnings per share (EPS) and valuation for Nuveen Arizona Quality Municipal Income Fund and Great Elm Capital Corporation.
-Great Elm Capital Corporation has lower revenue and earnings than Nuveen Arizona Quality Municipal Income Fund.
-When company has lower price-to-earnings means it is more affordable than its counterpart currently.
-Nuveen Arizona Quality Municipal Income Fund’s shares have been trading at lower price-to-earnings ratio which means it is currently more affordable than Great Elm Capital Corporation.
+Demonstrates Nuveen Arizona Quality Municipal Income Fund and Great Elm Capital Corporation earnings per share (EPS), gross revenue and valuation.
+Great Elm Capital Corporation appears to has lower revenue and earnings than Nuveen Arizona Quality Municipal Income Fund.
+Currently more affordable of the two stocks is the company with a lower P/E ratio.
+Nuveen Arizona Quality Municipal Income Fund has been trading at a lower P/E ratio than Great Elm Capital Corporation, which means that it is at the moment the more affordable of the two companies.

 Profitability

-Table 2 provides us Nuveen Arizona Quality Municipal Income Fund and Great Elm Capital Corporation’s net margins, return on assets and return on equity.
+Table 2 provides Nuveen Arizona Quality Municipal Income Fund and Great Elm Capital Corporation’s return on equity, net margins and return on assets.

 |Net Margins